kubeshop/botkube-docs/docs/architecture/teams.md

 2. The organization owner cannot be removed.
 3. The organization owner is also a billing person.
 4. All organization members have the same full permission.
 They can add and remove members and update organization information.
-5. A user can be a member of multiple organizations
+5. A user can be a member of multiple organizations.
-6. Instances are always scoped to a given organization
+6. Instances are always scoped to a given organization.

 ## Useful links